bchavez/Bogus/README.md

 	* `Lines` - Get lines of lorem
 * **`Name`**
 	* `FirstName` - Get a first name.
 Getting a gender specific name is only supported on locales that support it.
-Example, 'ru' supports male/female names, but not 'en' english.
+Example, 'ru' supports male/female names, but not 'en' English.
 	* `LastName` - Get a first name.
 Getting a gender specific name is only supported on locales that support it.
 Example, Russian ('ru') supports male/female names, but English ('en') does not.
 	* `Prefix` - Gets a random prefix for a name